dasu/syrup-sopel-modules/README.md

 ##### wafflebot.py
 Markov chain bot created by sc0tt, additional functionality added by me.
 Keeps track of all lines said in a channel (greater than 5 words).
 You can make it output a line based on all lines side, or output a line based on content that a specific user has said.
 After 1000 lines are said in a channel the bot will automatically say a line.
 Will try and avoid highlighting users if they are currently in the channel.
 Requires redis.
 Redis setup process is completely unknown...ask sc0tt?!
 ##### weather2.py
 Modified version of weather.py from sopel's modules.  uses forcast.io to get weather.
 Adds weather alerts and a 7 day weather forecast.
-Requires forecast.io and google url shortner API keys.
+Requires forecast.io, google geolocation, and bitly api keys.
 ##### youtoob.py
 Modified youtube.py from https://gist.github.com/calzoneman/b5ee12cf69863bd3fcc3.
 Requires youtube API Key.